 - Full tank of gas.
-Both the Wave and White Pocket are close enough to Kanab that you won’t need extra gas cans.
-However, you should make sure you have a full tank of gas before leaving town.
+White Pocket is close enough to Kanab that you won’t need extra gas cans.
+However, before leaving town in the morning, you should make sure you have a full tank of gas.

 - Blankets or sleeping bags.
 It can get cold in the desert, even in the summer.
-Make sure you have blanks or sleeping bags in your vehicle in case you get stuck.
+Make sure you have blanks or sleeping bags in your vehicle in case you get stuck in the sand.

 - Sunscreen.
 The sun in northern Arizona can be brutally unforgiving.
 Make sure you bring lots of sunscreen and reapply frequently.